 Wave Rock, a granite cliff, is 15 metres high and 110 metres long.
 Its rounded like shape has been caused by weathering and water erosion which has undercut the base and left a rounded overhang.
 Water from the springs running down the rock during wetter months dissolve minerals adding to the colouring of the wave.
 In 1960, crystals from Hyden Rock were dated as being 2700 million years old, amongst the oldest in Australia.

 Westonia townsite is significant in that it has the unique charm of being nestled inside a common of approximately 5,600 hectares of remnant bushland.
 Boodalin soak is situated in a natural setting of tranquil beauty inside the common approximately six kilometres west from the Westonia townsite.
 It has great historical significance and was a resting place for travellers from York to Kalgoorlie.
 There is an outcrop of granite rocks in close proximity.
 The well is fenced in a cleared area surrounded by newly planted trees.
 The stonework is an example of a dry stone wall construction in a circular fashion.

-Situated 12 kilometres from Kondinin.
+Situated 12km from Kondinin.
 Surveyor general John Septimus Roe was the first European to have visited Yeerakine Rock, camping there on September 22nd 1848.
 From the top of the rock outcrop he could plan his route ahead, and his party was grateful for the good water they found there.

-Situated 25 kilometres north of Tammin the granite outcrop is 341 metres high and covers 160 hectares.
+Situated 25km north of Tammin the granite outcrop is 341 metres high and covers 160 hectares.
 The flora strip at its base is an important haven for flora and fauna.
 A great picnic spot with toilet facilities.